kniazkov/json/README.md

   Creates an empty object as a child of this object.
   A reference to the created object is returned so that it can be filled in later.

+### JsonArray

+A JSON array is an ordered set of JSON elements.

+The class inherits the [java.util.List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) interface.
+Accordingly, it supports methods that can be used to search, add, delete, iterate over a list of elements:

+- size;
+- isEmpty;
+- toArray;
+- add;
+- remove;
+- containsAll;
+- addAll;
+- removeAll;
+- retainAll;
+- clear;
+- get;
+- set;
+- indexOf;
+- lastIndexOf;
+- contains;
+- iterator;
+- listIterator.

+The class has the following methods, in addition to inherited methods:

+- `JsonElement getElement(int index)`

+    Returns a child element by its index.

+- `void addElement(JsonElement elem)`

+    Makes a clone of the JSON element and appends this clone to the end of the array.
+    The element itself remains unchanged and further its modification will not affect the current tree.

+    The clone will have the correct relations with the sequence of parent nodes.
+    In this way, data consistency is always achieved.

+However, if you need to fill the array with child elements, it is better to create them directly inside the array, instead of creating them separately and then adding them using the `addElement` method.
+This way you will avoid cloning operation.
+Here are the methods to do this:

+- `void addNull()`

+    Creates a child element of type `null`.

+- `void addBoolean(boolean value)`

+    Creates a child element of boolean type.

+- `void addNumber(double value)`

+    Creates a child element of numeric type.

+- `void addString(String value)`

+    Creates a child element of string type.

+- `JsonArray createArray()`

+    Creates an empty array as a child of this array.
+    A reference to the created array is returned so that it can be filled in later.

+- `JsonObject createObject()`

+    Creates an empty object as a child of this array.
+    A reference to the created object is returned so that it can be filled in later.

+### JsonNull

+An element representing `null` literal.

+Doesn't have a public constructor.
+An element without parent is a singleton that can be accessed by `JsonNull.INSTANCE`.

+### JsonBoolean

+Represents a boolean JSON element, i.e `true` or `false` literals.

+Doesn't have a public constructor.
+An element without a parent that represents `true` is a singleton that can be accessed by `JsonBoolean.TRUE`, element that represents `false` can be accessed by `JsonBoolean.FALSE`.
+Also, element can be retrieved using the `getInstance` method.

+### JsonNumber

+Represents a JSON element containing number.

+### JsonString

+Represents a JSON element containing string.

+### Classes for error handling

+There are three classes for error handling: `JsonLocation`, `JsonError` and `JsonException`.

+The location is determined by the row number and column number of the JSON document in which the error was found.
+The actual error is described by the `JsonError` class, which contains a location and has the following methods:

+- `String getMessage()`

+    Returns the text description of the error (in English).

+- `String getLocalizedMessage(String lang)`

+    Returns the localized text description of the error.
+English (`en`) and Russian (`ru`) languages are now supported.

+The last class, `JsonException` is a wrapper of the `JsonError` class, which inherits from `Exception` and hence can be thrown by the parser.